What Is the RADIUS Protocol and How Does It Work?

 Who Regulates the RADIUS Protocol?

-The Internet Engineering Task Force (IETF) regulates RADIUS protocol with Request for Comments (RFC) documents dating back to 1997.
+The Internet Engineering Task Force (IETF) regulates the RADIUS protocol with Request for Comments (RFC) documents dating back to 1997.
 The IETF outlines current standards in RFC 2865, published in 2000.

 RADIUS is also part of the Institute of Electrical and Electronics Engineers (IEEE) 802.1X authentication protocol.